nii-cloud/dodai-deploy/README.md

 Welcome to the **Dodai project**

 ## Introduction
-The dodai is a software management tool.
-Now the tool supports openstack diablo(nova, glance, swift) and hadoop 0.20.2.
+The Dodai is a software management tool.
+It supports OpenStack Diablo(Nova, Glance, Swift) and hadoop 0.20.2.

 ## Features
 * Manage installation, uninstallation and testing of a software.
-* Support openstack diablo and hadoop 0.20.2
+* Support OpenStack Diablo and hadoop 0.20.2
 * Support target machines in different network segments.
 * Provide web UI to facilitate user operations.
-* Provide rest API to make integration to other tools possible.
+* Provide REST API to make it possible to integrate it with other tools.
-* Support parallel installation of components of a software.
+* Support parallel installation of software components.

 ## Glossary
 **Deployment server**
-The server where dodai is installed.
+The server in which Dodai is installed.

 **Node**
-The machine which will be the target to install on.
+The machine that is the target of installation.

 **Software**
-Nova, glance, swift and etc.
+Nova, Glance, Swift etc.

 **Component**
-The part of software, such as nova-compute, swift-proxy.
+Part of software, such as nova-compute or swift-proxy.

 **Proposal**
-The definition of the software configurations.
+The set of the kinds of configurations which describe how to install a software.
+The configurations include "Node config", "Config item", "Software config", "Component config".

 **Node config**
-The configuration which defines component will be installed on a node.
+A configuration that describes which component to be installed on a node.

 **Config item**
-The variable which can be used in the content of software config and component config.
+A variable which can be used in the content of software config and component config.

 **Software config**
-The configuration which defines content of a configuration file and will be applied to all the components of a software, such as nova.conf.
+A configuration that describes the content of a configuration file for all components.

 **Component config**
-The configuration which defines content of a configuration file and will be applied to only a component, such as proxy-server.conf.
+A configuration that describes the content of a configuration file for only one component.

 ## Installation